Google Logo

 Google Emblem

-Google has a mini-emblem in the uppercase letter “G,” consisting of several color segments: blue, green, yellow, and red.
+Google has a mini-emblem in the uppercase letter “G” that consists of several color segments: blue, green, yellow, and red.
 The rainbow letter is used as an icon for the voice search service, a favicon for web resources, and an icon for the mobile application.

 Google Symbol

 Before 2015, the logo contained various modifications to the Catull font.
 After the final redesign, a new font, Product Sans, was introduced.
 The letter “e” has a slanted line symbolizing the company’s unconventional nature.
-The inscription’s color is not uniform, striking: letters are painted in bright shades of red, green, blue, and yellow, contrasting each other and firmly associated with Google products.
+The inscription’s color is striking: the letters are painted in bright shades of red, green, blue, and yellow, which contrast with one another and are strongly associated with Google products.